 What’s involved in a “staffing” meeting?
 Not an entirely idle question, as we’ve given some thought to adoption ourselves.

-Eddie – The Usual Mayhem recently posted..Weekly Wrap-up: What DID we do?!!
+Reply to Eddie - The Usual Mayhem

 In short, a staffing is sitting down with our caseworker & the kids’ caseworker and going over ALL the paperwork and details so that we can make an informed decision.